 Tip: Provide employees with all relevant training and technical support

 Give workers access to all relevant remote working tools (such as collaboration apps) to help them be as productive as possible – and provide training in how to use these tools if necessary.
+If you’re working with developers and product engineers, utilizing software development tools will help them get updates with each others’ tasks even without having regular physical meetings.

 Missing the work environment